Please contact us if you have any websites you would like to share.

 Websites with great ideas to motivate writing

-www.wonderopolis.com answers to questions (wonders)- you can send in your own wonders
+https://www.wonderopolis.org/ Answers to questions (wonders) - you can send in your own wonders.

 http://thekidshouldseethis.com/ This website has a range of interesting videos which can be used in writing and reading.

-www.literacyshed.com UK site with a huge range of user-friendly resources and lesson ideas – images, music video’s film clips
+www.literacyshed.com UK site with a huge range of user-friendly resources and lesson ideas, images, music videos and film clips.

-https://www.abc.net.au/btn/ Behind the News Australian ABC news website – great for current events – new items have printed transcripts to go with them
+https://www.abc.net.au/btn/ Behind the News (Australian ABC website).
+Great for current events – some articles have printed transcripts to go with them.

 Here is a list of books we have found useful.
 A complete reference list can be found on page 214 of The Writing Book.

 Everyday Editing, by Jeff Anderson, (2007), Stenhouse, Portland, M.E.